 In 2007, The Arthur J. Schmitt Foundation wanted to forge new in-roads with Benedictine University by creating an environment that Arthur J. Schmitt passed on his knowledge, skills, and compassion to students, by building a program that coincides with the vision of the Foundation.
 The College of Business and the newly formed Center for Values-Driven Leadership initiated the program.
 The new program was styled after the workshops done through Arthur J. Schmitt with an emphasis around Robert Greenleaf's definition of "Servant-Leadership" as well as Jim Collin's "Level 5 Leadership" in which learning exercises were combined with individual learning styles and leadership simulations.

-The Arthur J. Schmitt Foundation Future Leaders Scholarship program is jointly administered by the Benedictine University Chief Grant Officer, Meagan Daniel with the College of Business.
-Dean Sandra Gill, Ph.D., College of Business; Professor James Ludema, Ph.D., Program Director, Center for Values-Driven Leadership, and Eric Goodwin, M.S., Project Manager review applications, conduct the leadership program and implement continuous improvement.
-The Benedictine University Coordinator for Stewardship provides administrative support for the promotion, application and award processes consistent with University policies and procedures.
+The Arthur J. Schmitt Foundation Future Leaders Scholarship program is jointly administered by the Benedictine University Grants Office with the College of Business.
+Dean Sandra Gill, Ph.D., College of Business; Professor James Ludema, Ph.D., Program Director, Center for Values-Driven Leadership, Joan Henehan, Director of Student Engagement and Leadership Development and Eric Goodwin, M.S., Project Director review applications, conduct the leadership program and implement continuous improvement.
+The Benedictine University Research & Development office provides administrative support for the promotion, application and award processes consistent with University policies and procedures.